-Fibre broadband is fast becoming the de facto choice for new broadband connections thanks to its fast speeds and ever increasing availability.
-But it's still only available in around 90% of UK households.
-Standard ADSL is still the only option for those living in areas where population is sparse; areas where fibre has not yet been enabled by Openreach, who manage the UK’s phone networks.
+Fibre is now also said to be available in around 97% of UK households, while ADSL is typically the option - and sometimes only option - for those living in areas where the population is sparse or where fibre has not yet been enabled by Openreach - the company which manages the UK’s phone and broadband networks.

 What is ADSL broadband?

 ADSL stands for Asymmetric Digital Subscriber Line and this gets delivered into your property via your standard copper phone line.

 However, as widespread as this connectivity is, ADSL can be unreliable in terms of broadband speed.
 Copper lines can only transmit so much data (much less than fibre), which in turn limits the speed you can get.

 On top of this, your ADSL speeds also depend very much on the distance you live from your telephone exchange.
 In other words, the further away it is, the more difficult it is to transmit data and the slower the speeds will be for your property.

 Average speeds for ADSL are said to be around 10Mbps, so it's much slower than fibre.
 However, the resounding benefit of ADSL is the price.
 Standard ADSL still has the monopoly on the best cheap broadband deals, plus you can still choose top providers like BT, Sky and EE and enjoy a selection of their services.

 - Check your speed with TechRadar's custom-made broadband speed test

 Fibre broadband is faster and more reliable than standard ADSL internet and is delivered to homes and businesses through fibre optic cables - hence the name.
 Pretty much every broadband provider now offers fibre, including BT, Sky and TalkTalk and, as we mentioned earlier, it's now something 97% of homes can access.